How Many Receptacle Outlets Are Allowed Per Circuit

 Guide to Wiring Outlet Circuits

-Electrical Question: How many receptacles can you wire onto a 20amp circuit breaker?
+Electrical Question: How many receptacle outlets can you wire onto a 20amp circuit breaker?

 This electrical wiring question came from: